shawnyu5/dotfiles/cheatsheets/vim_cheatsheet.md

 ## auto indent

-=i{ to autoindent a block of code, when the indentation is inconstant
+=i{ to auto indent a block of code, when the indentation is inconstant

+## Screen navigations

+gg to top of document

+G to bottom of document

+T(top) to top of screen

+M(middle) to middle of screen without moving the text

+L(lower) to bottom of screen, without moving the text

+^ to the first **non white space character** on that line

+0 to the beginning of the current line, **including white space characters.**

+g\_ go to the last **non white space character** on that line

+$ to the end of the current line, **including white space characters.**

 # setting markers